ThatsVie/atlas-web_back_end/ES6_promise/README.md

 ### Task 1
 `1-promise.js`: Contains the `getFullResponseFromAPI` function which returns a promise that either resolves or rejects based on the provided boolean argument.

 `1-main.js`: Testing script that validates the function `getFullResponseFromAPI` with both true and false conditions, demonstrating promise resolution and rejection.

 ### Task 2
 `2-then.js`: Contains the `handleResponseFromAPI` function which manages the response from a promise by implementing handlers using the .then() and .catch() methods.

 `2-main.js`: A testing script for the `handleResponseFromAPI` function.
 This script imports the function and applies it to a resolved Promise to check how the function handles resolved and possibly rejected states.

 ### Task 3
 `3-all.js`: Contains the `handleProfileSignup` function which utilizes Promise.all to handle the promises returned by `uploadPhoto` and `createUser`.

 `3-main.js`: A script that imports and executes the `handleProfileSignup` function, demonstrating the aggregation of promises and error handling.

 ### Task 4
+`4-user-promise.js`: Contains the implementation of the `signUpUser` function which returns a resolved promise containing user details.

+`4-main.js`: A testing script that imports and utilizes the `signUpUser` function to demonstrate promise resolution.

 ### Task 5